egedursun/bimod-lab/README.md

 ......

-1. Add logs to every part of the code
+1. Deploy the application to the server.
+Update -> SSL Certificates, NGINX configuration.
-2. Fix the headings to Bimod.io again
+2. Add the new features -> drafting to the documentation

 [i] BUG: The messages cut short in Harmoniq + can't send audio in real time to Harmoniq agent.